-"I have never questioned the matter," said I; "it is a self-evident fact."
+"I have never questioned the matter," said I; "it is a selfevident fact."
 "Know then," said he, "that existence is a theory, and that man is incapable of demonstrating that he has a being.
 All evidences of mortal life are only as the phantasms of hallucination.
 As a moment in dreamland may span a life of time, the dreamer altogether unconscious that it is a dream, so may life itself be a shadow, the vision of a distempered fancy, the illusion of a floating thought."
-"Are pain, pleasure, the act of living, imaginary creations?"
+"Are pain, pleasure, and living, imaginary creations?"
 I asked facetiously.